 Regardless of the money transfer provider you choose, there are certain steps you can take to make sure that the money reaches the recipient in the fastest possible time.

-Usually yes, but it depends on the provider you pick.
-Companies like Western Union and MoneyGram have their agent networks across the world so they enable instant transfers to most locations.
+Generally speaking, yes, but it depends on the provider.
+Companies like Western Union and MoneyGram have global agent networks which employ instant transfers at almost every location.
 However, instant services may be harder to find on less commonly-used transfer routes.
-It is best to check the exact transfer time with the company before initiating the transaction if time is of the utmost importance to you.
+It is best to check the exact transfer time with the company before initiating the transaction.

-Instant money transfers are not reversible so it is important to check all the details carefully before initiating a transfer.
-The reason for this is that they are processed as soon as you fund the transaction, so there’s no wiggle room for you to stop the payment before it is delivered.
+Instant money transfers are not reversible so it is important to check every detail carefully before sending any money.
+The reason for this is that they are processed as soon as you make the payment, meaning there is no opportunity to stop the payment before it is delivered.

-Each money transfer company has a limit on how much you can send instantly.
-Normally, it is not possible to send very large amounts instantly.
-For example, Paypal instant transfer has a limit of up to $5,000 per transaction, and this is also the limit you can transfer instantly each week.
+Each money transfer company has a limit on how much can be sent instantly.
+Normally, sending large amounts instantly is not possible.
+For example, PayPal instant transfers have a limit of $5,000 per transaction, and this is also the limit for instant transfers per week.
 With PayPal you can transfer up to $15,000 per month for instant transfer to a card, and $25,000 if you’re transferring to a bank account.

-These are just a summary of PayPal’s limits to give an indication that it is hard to send large amounts instantly.
-Every company will have its own limits set, and it is difficult to find providers who will handle 5-figure sums as instant transfers.
+These are just a summary of PayPal’s limits to illustrate the type of obstacles which can be encountered when moving large amounts instantly.
+Every company will set its own limits and it is difficult to find providers who will handle a 5 figure sum as an instant transfer.

-Sending large amounts of money isn’t something you want to rush – not least because a mistake that needs to be reversed can delay your transfer by several days.
+Sending large amounts of money isn’t something you want to rush, not least because reversing a mistake can delay your transfer by several days.

-Take the time you need now to make sure your transfer details are correct and that you are using a reliable, trusted provider.
+Take the time to ensure your transfer details are correct and that you are using a reliable, trusted provider.

-Sending money overseas does not necessarily have to be a long and drawn-out process.
-You can make instant money transfers to most locations around the world, with your beneficiary having access to the funds within minutes at the most.
-The actual transfer speed will depend on various factors such as how you fund the transfer, the currency used, and your chosen delivery method.
+Sending money overseas does not necessarily have to be a long-drawn-out process.
+You can make instant money transfers to most locations around the world, with your beneficiary often having access to the funds within minutes.
+The actual transfer speed depends on various factors such as how you fund the transfer, the currency used and your chosen delivery method.

-To get instant transfers, it is usually best to use a debit card or cash to fund the transaction and choose cash pickup as a delivery method.
-Most companies charge a fixed fee and a margin on the exchange rate for money transfers, and it is common to see additional fees on top of this for instant transfers, so keep an eye on how much your transfer is costing you.
+To get instant transfers, it is usually best to fund the transaction with a debit card or cash, choosing cash pickup as a delivery method.
+Most companies charge a fixed fee and margin on the exchange rate for money transfers, and it is common to see additional fees on top of this for instant transfers, so keep an eye on how much your transfer is costing you.

-The best way to make sure you can send money quickly and cheaply is to use our money transfer comparison tool, which will allow you to see all the companies that offer instant transfers and select the provider that’s best for you.
+The best way to make sure you can send money quickly is to use our money transfer comparison tool which will allow you to see all the companies that offer instant transfers before selecting the provider that’s best for you.